Phase-locking in $k$-partite networks of delay-coupled oscillators: Phase oscillators on a partite network

 where $\lfloor\cdot\rfloor$ is the floor function.
 Eq.~(\ref{overlaps}) gives the number of branches $q$ whose range of $\tau$ overlaps with the $\tau$ interval corresponding to $I_n$.
-Since $\tau = {n\pi}/{\omega}$ is within the interval $I_n$, the number of coexisting stable in- phase and the splay phase solutions increase linear with $\tau$ and grows unbounded (see Fig. \ref{fig: freq_sync_splay_eps}a).
-Eq.~(\ref{overlaps}) further implies that for small $\epsilon$, $q$ increases linearly for a given discrete delay and becomes constant for large $\epsilon$.
-This is evident in Fig. \ref{fig: freq_sync_splay_eps}b where it is shown that the stable solutions saturate to a constant value for large $\epsilon$.
+Since $\tau = {n\pi}/{\omega}$ is within the interval $I_n$, the number of coexisting stable solutions (counting both the in- and splay phases) increases linearly with $\tau$ (see Fig. \ref{fig: freq_sync_splay_eps}a).
+The formula for coexisting solutions in Eq.~(\ref{overlaps}) further implies that for a given delay, $q$ increases linearly for small $\epsilon$, and levels off for higher coupling, as is evident in Fig. \ref{fig: freq_sync_splay_eps}b where the saturation behaviour of the number of stable solutions is evident.